HIST-1010 History of Civilization I

 3 Credits

 Study of Adolf Hitler, Nazi Germany, and the Holocaust.
-Topics include National Socialist ideology; history of anti-Semitism; political history of Germany before, during, and after World War One; life of Hitler; Nazi seizure of power; Second World War; the Holocaust and Post-War Events.
+Topics include National Socialist ideology; history of racism and anti-Semitism; history of Germany before, during, and after World War One; life of Hitler; Nazi seizure of power; Second World War; the Holocaust and Post-War Events.

 Lecture: 3 hours